insidemordecai/homelab/README.md

-# homelab
+# My Homelab Setup
-homelab stacks and resources for my use
+Homelab stacks and resources for my use.